Glue, Wax Paint, Cera Colla, Mastic, Casein Paint, Fresco, Egg, Oil Paint, Acrylic Paint.

 1800 B/C- Minoa was a Pre-Greek Aegean Sea culture, that followed Egyptian art, and they advanced architecture.
 Homer said there were ninety cities on Crete.
 The Temple of Cnossus was three or four stories high, had drainage piping and flush toilets.

 1500 B/C- The Eighteenth Dynasty of Egypt founded the city of Ammonium two hundred miles east of Memphis.
 Here was the world's only supply of ammonia, from the remains of a long extinct mollusk.
 A shrine was made there to their god Ammon.
-Ammonia made wax and oil water soluble, wax soap paints were developed, it dried insoluble to water.
+Ammonia made wax and oil water soluble, wax soap paints were developed, it dried insoluble to water, this paint was called Cera Cola.
 The Egyptians loved paint, it must have been a colorful empire.

 1400 B/C- Babylonia had trees and not many rocks, their art decorated the mud and clay brick structures with tile.
 One found tile that I know of was colored Naples yellow.